Studio-Denkraum/Studio-Denkraum.github.io/docs/Coding/Components/StatComponent.md

 Every tick, the effects in the queue are applied:

-1. Check if effect has finished (AND is not indefinite) -> remove effect from queue and associated condition from entity
+1. Check if effect has finished (AND is not indefinite) → remove effect from queue and associated condition from entity
-2. Effect has not finished -> Using the external script *global/utility.gd* to apply the set effect to the stat (`Utility.apply_effect(effect: EffectResource, stat_resource: StatResource)`)
+2. Effect has not finished → Using the external script *global/utility.gd* to apply the set effect to the stat (`Utility.apply_effect(effect: EffectResource, stat_resource: StatResource)`)

 To apply the effect, three values from the EffectResource are important:

-- `var stat: Enum.Stat` -> which stat is impacted (health, energy, ...)
+- `var stat: Enum.Stat`: which stat is impacted (health, energy, ...)
-- `var value := 0.0` -> what value is applied in the effect?
+- `var value := 0.0`: what value is applied in the effect?
-- `var procedure: Enum.StatProcedure` -> how is the value applied?
+- `var procedure: Enum.StatProcedure`: how is the value applied?

 ```py linenums="1"
 # global/enum.gd